Assign to Google Classroom

 Wild giant pandas in China are doing well.

-The latest census by China's State Forestry Administration shows the panda population has grown by 268.
+This one was taken by China's State Forestry Administration.
+It shows the panda population has grown by 268.
 The total is 1,864.
 The last survey ended in 2003.

 Nearly three quarters of the pandas live in the southwestern province of Sichuan.
 The remaining pandas have been found in the neighboring Shaanxi and Gansu provinces.